Samir70/new_postgres_project/README.md

 |---- new_pg_project.sh

 ```
-I did the copying the file explorer.
+I did the copying in the file explorer.
 It seems easier.

+There is now another script: `add_sinatra2project`.
+It also has a blanks file, but rather than copying loads of things out of this repo, I made the script copy it from your clone.
+So this script expects to be run in the same folder you ran `git clone` to copy this repo.

 ## Make the script file executable